samthomson/rss-app/readme.md

 ## todo

-- json server package for fake initial data source
+- dockerized dev and prod env with deployment script
+- mysql with migration running script
 - graphql API
 - react front end (typescript)
 - redux
+- auto process that pulls new feeds in
 - auth
-- auto process that pulls new feeds in
-- dockerized dev and prod env with deployment script
 - tests....